 What is the study about?

 In this study we are going to introduce you to a robot called Nao.
-We will bring the robot to where you live for 2 meetings with you.
+We will bring the robot to you and some other people at your age in a public place such as library or a community center or where you live for 2 meetings with you.
 Each meeting will last 30 minutes.
 In these meetings the robot will ask you: your name, about your hobbies, and other things you enjoy doing.
 If you want, you can talk with the robot.
 You can ask it to do things for you or with you.
 You can ask the robot to sing, dance, or sit.
 You can walk with it, do exercises with it, and more.
 We need the help of people your age to help us better understand what they think about working with a robot.

-After you meet with the robot 2-times we will interview you and ask you questions about how you felt during those meetings.
+After you meet with the robot 2-times we will ask one of the close people to you (a family member or friend, any person whom you prefer) to fill a questionnaire about how they think about using a robot.
 In addition, at a later time, we will ask you and 4-5 other people who worked with the robot to talk together about how they felt about it.
 We will ask questions about whether people might like to have such a robot in future, how they felt about its size, color, and appearance.

 We are looking for people to be part of this study who: